casey/just/README.md

    ask for feedback.

-   There are lots of good features which can't be merged, either because they wouldn't be backwards compatible, have an implementation which would overcomplicate the codebase, or go against `just`'s design philosophy.
+   There are lots of good features which can't be merged, either because they aren't backwards compatible, have an implementation which would overcomplicate the codebase, or go against `just`'s design philosophy.

 2. Settle on the design of the feature.
-If the feature has multiple possible implementations or syntaxes, make sure to nail down details in the issue.
+If the feature has multiple possible implementations or syntaxes, make sure to nail down the details in the issue.

 3. Clone `just` and start hacking.
-The best workflow is to have the code you're working on in an editor side-by-side with a terminal job that re-runs tests whenever a file changes.
+The best workflow is to have the code you're working on in an editor alongside a job that re-runs tests whenever a file changes.
 You can run such a job by installing [cargo-watch](https://github.com/watchexec/cargo-watch) with `cargo install cargo-watch` and running `just watch test`.